 When you’re well-rested, you can bring the best version of you to everything you do.
 You’ll also find it’s much easier to smash all your goals… including your weight goals!

 When we consistently don’t get enough sleep, it slows down the process which the body converts calories to energy, AKA, our metabolism.
 When our metabolism isn’t working efficiently, the body can start to store unused energy as fat.
 Remember – you can’t pour from an empty cup!
 Prioritize getting at least 7.5 hours sleep by ditching technology, sticking to regular bedtimes and making your room a dark, cool environment.

 #8 Focus on the journey, not the destination

 All too often when we get in a “diets’ frame of mind, we become overly focused on the destination of weight loss and a goal weight that we can easily lose sight of how to get there.
 I’m always telling my 28ers that the journey will be so much more enjoyable if you acknowledge the little wins that you have here and there that take you one step closer to your final destination.

 Progress, not perfection wins every time

-Let me be the personal trainer in your pocket!
+Are you ready for me to be the personal trainer in your pocket?

 My program has helped 150,000 people lose more than 2 million kilos, so I know you will lose weight if you stick to my exercise and healthy eating philosophy.